Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Soiling — dust, grime, and biological growth on panel surfaces — silently drains solar output across Australia.
 This is exactly how much it's costing you, by state, and when to act.

-Soiling is the collective term for all surface contamination on solar panels: dust, bird droppings, pollen, smoke residue, salt film, and biological growth.
-It’s the #1 cause of performance degradation in operating solar systems, and unlike cell degradation (which is gradual and irreversible), soiling losses are completely recoverable.
+Solar panel soiling is the collective term for all surface contamination on solar panels: dust, bird droppings, pollen, smoke residue, salt film, and biological growth.
+It’s the number one cause of performance degradation in operating solar systems.
+Unlike cell degradation (which is gradual and irreversible), solar panel soiling loss is completely recoverable.

-This guide quantifies exactly what soiling is costing Australian solar owners — by location, by season, and by system size.
+This guide quantifies exactly what solar panel soiling is costing Australian solar owners — by location, by season, and by system size.

 There are two mechanisms:

 Uniform soiling (dust film, thin aerosol deposits): Reduces light transmission evenly across all cells.
 Output drops proportionally.
-A 10% dust film = roughly 10% output reduction.
+A 10% dust film creates roughly 10% solar panel soiling loss.

 Localised shading (bird droppings, thick lichen patches): Creates hard shadows over individual cells.
 Because panels wire cells in series, shading one cell affects the entire string.
 A single pigeon dropping covering 2% of a panel’s area can cause 15–30% output loss from that panel due to bypass diode activation.

-This is why bird droppings cause disproportionate losses relative to their size.
+This is why bird droppings cause disproportionate solar panel soiling loss relative to their size.

 Not all Australian locations experience the same soiling intensity.
-The key variables are:
+The key variables affecting solar panel soiling loss are:

 - Aridity — dustier in arid zones

-- Agricultural activity — crop harvesting, soil disturbance generates airborne particles
+- Agricultural activity — crop harvesting and soil disturbance generates airborne particles

 - Coastal proximity — salt aerosol deposition within 5km of coastline